rickstaa/stable-gym/stable_gym/envs/biological/oscillator_complicated/README.md

 *   **u1:** Relative intensity of the light signal that induces the Lacl mRNA gene expression.
 *   **u2:** Relative intensity of the light signal that induces the tetR mRNA gene expression.
 *   **u3:** Relative intensity of the light signal that induces the expression of the CI mRNA gene.
+*   **u4:** Relative intensity of the light signal that induces the expression of the extra protein mRNA gene.

 ## Episode Termination